Annawu06/writer.ai/README.md

 Paragraph

-1. alignment (left,right,center and justify)
+1. alignment (left,right,center and justify) ✅

-2. insert Text and replace text
+2. insert Text before or after certain line ✅and replace text ✅

-Remove all format
+Remove all format ✅